Strategies for Remote Learning

 - self-care is extremely important in graduate school, especially during this time of social distancing and remote learning.
 The following mental wellness resources may be helpful:

-- the Texas State Counseling Center provides key resources and information including a Summer Webinar Series
+- the Counseling Center provides key resources and information including a Summer Webinar Series

 - the CDC offers suggestions and resources for managing anxiety and stress in relation to COVID-19 precautions (and stay attuned to CDC's best practices for protecting yourself from the virus)